JulieAntezana/Cycle-Game/README.md

 If a player collides with their opponent's trail...

-A "winner" message is displayed in the middle of the screen.
+A "winner" message is displayed at the top of the screen.

 The winner earns one point.